Français

 1. If I try to conceive on an ovulation day, does that mean I get a boy?

-No, you can have a boy or girl with equal chances - The determining factor for the days that provide a girl or boy, is whether your ovule's ph is the opposite to the sperm whch provides the energy to create when cell and penetrate the egg membrane.
+No, you can have a boy or girl with equal chances - The determining factor for the days that provide a girl or boy, is whether your ovule's pH is the opposite to the sperm whch provides the energy to create when cell and penetrate the egg membrane.

 2. I have been told that once you have 2 children of one kind you are likely to continue having the same gender?